-19 Jul 2016, in Tropical Timber - The city of Rotterdam has committed itself to the European Sustainable Tropical Timber Coalition (STTC) to stimulate the usage of sustainable tropical timber.
+19 Jul 2016 The city of Rotterdam has committed itself to the European Sustainable Tropical Timber Coalition (STTC) to stimulate the usage of sustainable tropical timber.

 Rotterdam is the 3rd Dutch city to officially join the STTC; after Amsterdam and Leeuwarden.